Ivan Božičević

-Ivan Božičević (born 27 May 1961 in Belgrade, Serbia) is a Croatian composer, pianist, organist and jazz musician.
+Ivan Božičević (born 27 May 1961 in Belgrade, Serbia) is a Croatian composer, organist, pianist, and jazz musician.

 Biography

 Božičević was born in Belgrade.
 After initial piano studies, he joined the composition class of A. Obradović at the Belgrade Faculty of Music.
 He graduated in 1984, earning a master's degree in 1989.
 Until 2001 he occupied a teaching post for Harmony, Counterpoint and Analysis there and at the Academy of Arts in Novi Sad.
-In December 2001 he moved to Split, Croatia, where he started working as a free-lance artist.
-As of 2018, Ivan leads the newly formed composition class at the Split Academy of Arts.
+In December 2001 he moved to Split, Croatia, where he started working as a freelance artist.
+As of 2018, he leads the composition class at the Split Academy of Arts.